Moorhouse Affair

 The Moorhouse Affair was a military confrontation between the United Kingdom and Egypt over the abduction and murder of British Second Lieutenant Anthony Moorhouse by an Egyptian mob in Port Said, Egypt, following the end of British military operations in the 1956 Suez Crisis.
+Moorhouse was one of the 8 British soldiers abducted by Egyptians civilians in Port Said that were killed in the period between the ceasefire and final withdrawal of British troops from Egypt.

 Biography

 Anthony Gerard Moorhouse (18 December 1935 – 13 December 1956), a graduate of Stonyhurst College, was a Second Lieutenant on National Service in the 1st Battalion, West Yorkshire Regiment.
 His father, Francis Gerard Moorhouse, owned a jam-manufacturing company in Leeds, Yorkshire, Moorhouse's Jam.
 Moorhouse was stationed in Port Said after the 7 November 1956 ceasefire.

 Abduction

 On 10 December 1956 Moorhouse had led a raid in Port Said on the premises of an Egyptian dentist and arrested seven Egyptian commandos.
-On the following morning, he returned to the scene alone and without military authority where he was surrounded in his army Land Rover by a crowd of Egyptians, one of whom took his pistol.
+On the following morning, he returned to the scene alone and without military authority where he was surrounded in his army Land Rover by a crowd of Egyptians, one of whom took his pistol and looting personal belongings like his watch and chain.
 He was overpowered and driven off in a civilian car later located by British forces.

 Lieutenant General Hugh Stockwell, the British Task Force commander and commander of the British Army's II Corps, ordered a house-to-house search of a five-block area and for all males over the age of 15 found there to be detained and questioned.
 The searches were unsuccessful in locating the missing officer.